______ Physical exam – Completed page 2 of Medical Form

 ______ Meningitis Response Form signed

-______ Sports physical if new to athletics and last exam was over a year ago
+______ Sports physical if new to athletics and last exam was over six months ago

 REFERENCE AND FREQUENTLY ASKED QUESTIONS (FAQ’s):